justinfarrelldev/open-ctp-server/README.md

 To accomplish these goals with a small footprint, Go was chosen.
 Go was chosen in particular because Go is extremely fast, has very low memory requirements and is able to handle concurrency extremely well.
 It is also extremely easy to learn, which is important since the fans of this series whom are programmers are diverse in both preferred language and preferred stack.

-Go also has an excellent gRPC connector as well as great Protobuf support which should enable the following languages to interface with the server (many other languages are supported as well by third-party tools):
-- C++
-- C#
-- Java
-- Kotlin
-- Objective-C
-- PHP
-- Python
-- Ruby
-- Dart
-- Go

-This means that interfacing with this server should be relatively straightforward if a client is written in any of the above languages.
-See the Protocol Buffers documentation for more details on how this is possible, and see the "Tooling" section for more info on how this technology is implemented in this repository.

-If you are trying to make a client and are struggling with the protobuffer implementation, feel free to reach out to Ninjaboy on Discord!
+If you are trying to make a client and are struggling with using this server, feel free to reach out to Ninjaboy on Discord!

 ## What should be handled by this server and what should be handled by the client?